vatchedonikian/CarND-PID-Control-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Project Writeup

+For the PID controller, I used the manual tuning method to find the best gains for the system.
+I started at Kp=1, Ki=1, and Kd=1 and then adjusted each individually until I was able to get results I liked.
+The integral gain, if too high, made the system go unstable, steering way off the road.
+I made it small, final value of 0.001.
+The proportional gain was very useful.
+If the gain was too big, the car was oscillating trying to correct itself too drastically.
+If it was too small, I was running off the road too easily.
+From my tuning method I arrived at Kp=0.09 as my optimal.
+For the derivative gain, it was tricky.
+In a general case, the derivative gain helps to reduce oscillations and damp the response.
+This was indeed true here, but if there was too much derivative gain, then the car was trying to correct itself too much.
+If the derivative gain was too small, the proportional control would be too dominant and there was too much steering.
+I arrived at a final derivative gain of 2.0.